okken/pytest-srcpaths/README.md

 ## Similar project

-This plugin was inspired by [pytest-pythonpath](https://pypi.org/project/pytest-pythonpath/).

-Implementation and scope are a bit different.
+This plugin was inspired by [pytest-pythonpath](https://pypi.org/project/pytest-pythonpath/) whose implementation and scope are a bit different.